islommuhammad/byte-of-python/basics.md

 ## Sonlar

 Sonlar asosan ikki xil boʻladi - butun va haqiqiy sonlar.

-An example of an integer is `2` which is just a whole number.
+Butun songa misol qilib 2 sonini olishimiz mumkin.An example of an integer is `2` which is just a whole number.
 Examples of floating point numbers (or _floats_ for short) are `3.23` and `52.3E-4`.
 The `E` notation indicates powers of 10.
 In this case, `52.3E-4` means `52.3 * 10^-4^`.

 > **Note for Experienced Programmers**